aws/aws-sdk-go/README.md

 Checkout our [release notes](https://github.com/aws/aws-sdk-go/releases) for information about the latest bug fixes, updates, and features added to the SDK.

-We [announced](https://aws.amazon.com/blogs/developer/aws-sdk-for-go-2-0-developer-preview/) the Developer Preview for the [v2 AWS SDK for Go](https://github.com/aws/aws-sdk-go-v2).
-The v2 SDK source is available at https://github.com/aws/aws-sdk-go-v2, and add it to your project with `go get github.com/aws/aws-sdk-go-v2`.
-Check out the v2 SDK's [changes and updates](https://github.com/aws/aws-sdk-go-v2/blob/master/CHANGELOG.md), and let us know what you think.
-We want your feedback.
+We [announced](https://aws.amazon.com/blogs/developer/aws-sdk-for-go-version-2-general-availability/) the General Availability for the [AWS SDK for Go V2 (v2)](https://github.com/aws/aws-sdk-go-v2).
+The v2 SDK source is available at https://github.com/aws/aws-sdk-go-v2.
+Review the v2 SDK's [Developer Guide](https://aws.github.io/aws-sdk-go-v2/docs/) to get started with AWS SDK for Go V2 or review the [migration guide](https://aws.github.io/aws-sdk-go-v2/docs/migrating/) if you already use version 1.

 Jump To:
 * [Getting Started](#Getting-Started)